jdickey/rack-service_api_versioning/doc/API-DOCUMENTATION.md

 where

-* `vnd.` is a conventional abbreviation for "vendor"; i.e., for an application content type that is not part of the HTTP or related IETF Standards;
+* `vnd` is a conventional abbreviation for "vendor"; i.e., for an application content type that is not part of the HTTP or related IETF Standards;
 * `COMPANYORORG` is the name of the company or organisation responsible for maintaining the application on whose behalf the Content Type is used.
 In our documentation for this gem, we have been using the example `acme`, for [Acme Corporation](https://en.wikipedia.org/wiki/Acme_Corporation);
 * `APINAME` is the name of the application programming interface (or *API*) which these middleware components are being used to support.
 In the documentation for this Gem, we have been using the example `apidemo`, for the *API Demo Component Service*; and
 * `STR` is an API-unique version identifier.
 Conventionally, and as demonstrated in this documentation, this has been an integer (which would presumably increment for each successive API Version release), giving an example such as `v1` or `v472`.
 In practice, it can be virtually *any* string-representable application-unique identifier; for those using [Semantic Versioning](http://semver.org), you might have an example such as `v1.0.0` or `v42.6.4-pre71`.
 As long as the version identifier is meaningful to you and your development team, it should be useable here.